socketsupply/tonic-docs/src/markdown/guides/methods.md

 }
 ```

-After the component is created, the method `myMethod` method can be called.
+After the component is created, the method `myMethod` can be called.

 ```js
 document.getElementById('foo').myMethod(42)